spm/spm-docs/docs/tutorials/beginners/fmri/preprocessing.md

 ## Smoothing

-Press the `Smooth` button.
+Press the `Smooth` button on the "Menu" window.
 This will call up the specification of a smooth job in the batch editor window.

 - Select `Images to Smooth` and then select the spatially normalised volumes created in the last section (`func/wrsub-XX_ses-mri_task-facerecognition_run-01_bold.nii` and `func/wrsub-XX_ses-mri_task-facerecognition_run-02_bold.nii`).
 To select all the volumes in a file, change the field that says `1` to `NaN`.